 The information here is derived from microfilm available at University of Washington’s Suzzallo Library, in Seattle.
 The university library catalog describes the White Center News collection as “incomplete.”
 For the years included in this book, the collection is complete, except for 1943 which begins with mid-October.

 In many of the birth announcements the child is named.
 I’ve changed the name to “Son” or “Daughter” to protect the privacy of anyone who may be living.
 Marriage events are entered by both the bride and groom.
 Death events include in many cases the date of death, but some didn’t.
 In these cases, the funeral service date is given in the comments to give an idea of when the death happened.
 In general, although this period includes World War II, only local deaths are listed here.
 A few articles in the paper covered overseas war deaths of local people who were later buried in the area.

 There are forty pages of listings.
 Information given includes the primary person’s name; the event; the event date; optional age at death; the parent(s), spouse name, or comments; the publication date, and page number.

-White Center News Extracts is available at Lulu.com for purchase as a print or download item.
+White Center News Extracts is available at Amazon.com for purchase as a paperback or ebook item.